DakobedBard/dsi-spark/individual.md

    Map `make_row_dict()` over your RDD to make a new dictionary RDD.

-8. Instead of dictionaries, make 2 new RDDs where the items are tuples.
+5. Instead of dictionaries, make 2 new RDDs where the items are tuples.
+Remember, much of Spark's functionality assumes RDDs to be storing (key, value) tuples.

    The first RDD will contain tuples `(DEST_AIRPORT_ID, ARR_DELAY)`.
 The other RDD will contain `(ORIGIN_AIRPORT_ID, DEP_DELAY)`.
-   Run a `.first()` or `.take()` to confirm your results.
+Run a `first()` or `take()` to confirm your results.

-9. Make 2 RDDs for the mean delay time for origin airports and destination airports.
-You will need to `groupByKey()` and then take the mean of the delay times for the particular airport (use a `map()` transformation to calculate the mean of each group).
-This is where having our RDDs be composed of `(key, value)` pairs really helps - it allows us to use the `groupByKey()` method on our RDD.
+6. Using the two RDDs you just created, make 2 RDDs with the mean delay time for origin airports and destination airports.
+You will need to `groupByKey()` and then take the mean of the delay times for each airport.
+Use `mapValues()` to calculate the mean of each group's values.

+   This is where having our RDDs be composed of `(key, value)` pairs is very useful.
+   It allows us to use the `groupByKey()` method on our RDD.

+   Note: There is a slightly more performant way of calculating the mean which uses `aggregateByKey()` rather than `groupByKey()`.
+This transformation models the combinor model that we saw in Hadoop.
+Unfortunately, the documentation for `aggregateByKey()` is quite poor.
+Check out [this](http://stackoverflow.com/a/29930162) stack overflow post for a good description for how to use it.

-10. Run `rdd.persist()` on the RDDs you made in `9.`.
-Remember to set the name of the RDD using `.setName()` before running `persist()` (e.g.
+7. Run `cache()` on the RDDs you made.
+Remember to set the name of the RDD using `.setName()` before running `cache()` (e.g. `rdd.setName('airline_rdd').cache()`).
+Setting the name will allow you to identify the RDD in the Spark web UI.

-   `rdd.setName('airline_rdd').persist()`).
-Setting the name will allow you to identify the RDD in the Spark UI.
-When you cache the RDDs, you make sure that they do not need to be reproduced every time they are called upon.
-   Use `persist()` for RDDs that you are going to repeatedly use.
+   When you cache the RDDs, you make sure that computations which produced them don't need to be performed every time they are called upon.
+It is good practice to use `cache()` for RDDs that you are going to repeatedly use.

-11. Use `rdd.sortBy()` to sort the RDDs by the mean delay time to answer the following questions.
+8. Use `rdd.sortBy()` to sort the RDDs by the mean delay time to answer the following questions:

-    - Top 10 departing airports that have the lowest average delay
+    * What are the top 10 departing airports that have the lowest average delay.
-    - Top 10 departing airports that have the highest average delay
+    * What are the top 10 departing airports that have the highest average delay.
-    - Top 10 arriving airports that have the lowest average delay
+    * What are the top 10 arriving airports that have the lowest average delay.
-    - Top 10 arriving airports that have the highest average delay
+    * What are the top 10 arriving airports that have the highest average delay.

+    You'll need to run all the transformations that you tested on the smaller dataset on the full data set to answer these questions.

 [RDDs]: http://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds